Nunie123/data_engineering_on_gcp_book/ch_10_infrastructure_as_code.md

 google_pubsub_topic.terraform-test
 ```

-We could delete these Pub/Sub resources with the command line, as we did in Chapter 8.
+We could delete these Pub/Sub resources with the command line, as we did in [Chapter 8: Streaming Data with Pub/Sub](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_08_streaming.md).
 However, we can also tell Terraform to destroy all of the resources it manages:
 ``` Bash
 > terraform destroy
 google_pubsub_topic.terraform-test: Refreshing state... [id=projects/de-book-dev/topics/terraform-test-topic]